 The road to hell is paved with discarded business models

-15 years ago, North America was any LNG seller’s wet dream.
+/0 Comments/in Long Articles/by Rudolf Huber15 years ago, North America was any LNG seller’s wet dream.
 It was the biggest payday ever.
 North American gas production was going down.
 The market needed Natural gas like a breath of fresh air.
 A huge number of LNG import terminal project proposals were on the drawing boards.
 So many of them up and down both coasts of the continent that the coastlines were invisible out on most maps. and prices were so high that there were talks of the new El Dorado.

 What we have been looking at was only the last 15 years of US gas history though.
 The full story goes on for much longer.
-There have been shifts, sudden developments and all kinds of surprises.
+There have been shifts, sudden developments, and all kinds of surprises.
 None of them have been quite as significant as shale gas though.

 But this shale revolution has not played all its cards.
 There are a lot more surprises in the store.
 Buckle down for the ride as you might be in for a massive surprise.
 Yes, most people did not see shale coming when it was in its early years.
 There were quite many of those that could see the lone rednecks.
 They tried to make shale work but most observers thought that it would never amount to anything.

 Because as crazy as it sounds, shale was not a surprise at all.
 It did not sneak up in the dark when no one was looking.
 It did not jump out of a dim back alley to scare its victims into instant stasis.
-Rough men and hard-hitting innovators were working the shale cudgel for many years.
+Rough men and hard-hitting innovators have been working the shale cudgel for many years.
 What do I say – even decades as this is not a new thing at all.

 People knew it was there.
 They knew that it might be made commercial to exploit.
 And they tried to prove their assumptions wrong.
 The resource was there.
 But could anyone find a way to make this a money-spinner?